 Trekking down a path of cobblestone, an adolescent boy was close to returning home after spending a few hours at his part-time job after school.
 His feet were very active, its movements were inconsistent and every few steps he took included a skip that synchronized with an upbeat tune.
 The hoots of owls and the chirping of crickets were the sounds that rang in the middle of the night, but the boy heard none of that.
 He was too busy isolating himself from the real world by listening to his favorite anime soundtracks through his earphones.

-He had no preference in genre.
+He had no preference in the genre.
 Even though he couldn’t understand or even bother to look up the translations online, a song would make the playlist so long as it would make his heart race whenever he fantasized a scene to go along with the music like an anime opening.

 With how diverse his playlist was, it wouldn’t make a good source for party music whether it played on shuffle or not.
 When one song from a pop idol stopped playing, another song of digital heavy metalcore might erupt a second later.

 After stepping off the cobblestone path and onto the porch of a middle-class house, he hit the “pause” button on his smartphone’s touchscreen before wrapping the wire of his earphones around it in several loops around it.

 As soon as the upbeat music ended, so did the boy’s upbeat demeanor.
 His expression had undergone a drastic change where everything drooped down into a state of melancholy.

 Returning home was always the worst part of every day for him.
-That was when he discarded the fun and silly attitude he wore in front of his friends, which made his life feel more colorful.
+That was when he had to discard the fun and silly attitude he wore in front of his friends, which made his life feel more colorful.